Does interesting work eliminate our imposter syndrome and bring genius?

 What I saw in both was a dream, the motivation, and the commitment to grow and evolve their respective profession to meet the changing landscape, survive ups and downs, and create a sustained satisfaction in life.

-Seeing them growing in front of my eyes, I realized that time, not money, is the scarcest resource.
+Seeing them growing in front of my eyes, I realized that, time not money, is the scarcest resource.

 Believe it or not, our time dictates our lifestyle.